-- Staff took appropriate action following accidents and incidents to ensure people's safety and this was recorded.
-For example, ensuring that daily recording was accurate and people were referred to any health care professionals if it was required. - We saw specific details and any follow up action to prevent a re-occurrence was recorded, and any subsequent action was shared and analysed to look for any trends or patterns.
+• Staff took appropriate action following accidents and incidents to ensure people's safety and this was recorded.
+For example, ensuring that care plans were reviewed after any specific incidents.

+• We saw specific details and any follow up action to prevent a re-occurrence was recorded, and any subsequent action was shared and analysed to look for any trends or patterns.